deadlykam/CodeOptPro_Godot/README.md

 ## This method checks if the update object is active or NOT.
 func is_active() -> bool:
 	return _is_active

+## This method is ONLY called by the Update Manager when the update
+## manager is enabled through script, which is UM.set_enable(true).
+## Note: This method can be removed if NEVER needed.
+func on_enable() -> void:
+	_counter = 0 # Resetting counter on object enable
+	print("Counter has been resetted")

+## This method is ONLY called by the Update Manager when the update
+## manager is disabled through script, which is UM.set_enabled(false).
+## Note: This method can be removed if NEVER needed.
+func on_disable() -> void:
+	print("Counter stopped at: ", _counter) # Showing the last value of the counter

 #region The logic in this section MUST NOT BE CHANGED OR OVERRIDDEN!
 ## This method adds this object to the update manager._action_options